Lightning-AI/lightning-thunder/docs/source/basic/faq.rst

 No, not at the moment.
 However, we're actively working on it.

 Meta functions operate on the exact shapes of the tensor proxies that pass through them.
 This is a limitation of the current implementation, and we plan to incorporate dynamic shapes in the future.
-If you have relevant experience experience with this problem in pytorch, please let us know by creating an issue or reaching out.
+If you have relevant experience experience with this problem in pytorch, or you are interested in helping us implement it, please let us know by creating an issue or reaching out.

 ================================================================